Zahed-Riyaz/fuzzy-waffle/github/BI_DIRECTIONAL_SYNC_README.md

 ## Summary

-This implementation provides a **simple, reliable, and automatic** way to keep GitHub repositories in sync with EvalAI challenge data.
-By focusing on one direction, we eliminate complexity while providing immediate value to challenge hosts who want version control and backup of their challenge configurations.
+This implementation provides a **simple, reliable, and automatic** way to keep GitHub repositories in sync with EvalAI challenge data using Django's built-in signal system.
+By leveraging Django signals instead of external task queues, we eliminate complexity while providing immediate value to challenge hosts who want version control and backup of their challenge configurations.